ted-ncg/labs/04-account-repository.md

     void delete(Account account);
     ```

 1. Implement the following behavior in your `FakeAccountRepository`, remember to write a failing test **first**:

+   > NOTE: Put tests for `delete` into a new Test class named `AccountRepositoryDeleteTest`

    * Deleting an account means that trying to find it by its `id` will return `null` -- as if the account was never saved.

-      * Note: don't modify the account object that's being deleted -- it will continue to have the id that was assigned upon `save`
+     > NOTE: Don't modify the account object that's being deleted -- it will continue to have the id that was assigned upon `save`

    * If `null` reference for the `Account` is passed in, throw an `IllegalArgumentException`

    * If an `Account` with an `id` that's not found is passed in, throw an `IllegalArgumentException`

 ----

 <img src="stop-sign.jpg" width="56" />

-# STOP
+## STOP

 If you're done, have the instructor review your code.